Once you are completely sure about founding a startup (and not a small company) it’s time to assess the current strength of your startup idea.

 The methodologies and tools to perform the validation processes mentioned above will be addressed in other Lessons and Tools posts of The Traction Stage Blog & Podcast.

 Please, let me know your opinion about this post.
-Leave a comment or share it with some friend who may benefit from it!
+Leave a comment or share it with a friend who may benefit from it!